zonemaster/zonemaster-backend/docs/Installation.md

 The installation instructions below assumes that this is a new installation.
-If you upgrade and want to keep the database, go to section 7 ["Upgrade Zonemaster database"] first.
-If you instead want to start from afresh, then go to section ["Cleaning up the database"] and remove the old database first.
+If you upgrade and want to keep the database, go to section 7 "[Upgrade Zonemaster database]" first.
+If you instead want to start from afresh, then go to section "[Cleaning up the database]" and remove the old database first.

 If you keep the database, skip the initialization of the Zonemaster database,